nikhilCad/nikhilCad.github.io/static/resumeLaTeX/readme.md

 - Integrated org awareness to the trending table of Cassandra database by creating a new table with altered schema, allowing each isolated org in the instance to have separate trending objects.
 - Addressed a security vulnerability in the share API by implementing a Redis-based rate limiter after penetration testing exposed a missing rate limit, effectively controlling API request rates and mitigating abuse risks.
 - Redesigned the user onboarding to highlight AI-powered Spotter, guiding users through creating connections, importing data, and asking questions via natural language, resulting in improved feature adoption by 30%.
-- Diagnosed and resolved a Mixpanel overtracking issueahead of a renewal,reducing test event volume by 98.5% (20M to 300K) and saving costs.
+- Diagnosed and resolved a Mixpanel overtracking issue ahead of a renewal,reducing test event volume by 98.5% (20M to 300K) and saving costs.
 - Added frontend support for monitor alerts in Slack, enabling users to receive data updates directly in Slack without opening the BI tool, increasing user engagement.

 Software Engineering Intern
 React, Typescript, GraphQL, Playwright, Jest
-- Migrated schema viewer from Angular to React by creating new React componentsand making graphQL calls to the backend.
+- Migrated schema viewer from Angular to React by creating new React components and making graphQL calls to the backend.
 Also helped to solve various design issues in old UI during migration
-- Worked on Filter and Sort feature for worksheet tablesand columns along with one team member.
+- Worked on Filter and Sort feature for worksheet tables and columns along with one team member.
 Collaborated with the backend team to update API to include tags, authors and database info to sort the tables.
 - Implemented Knowledge Cards that tell users info aboutaselected tableincluding database. schema,authoretc.
 Made API calls to the backend
-- Resolved high priority bugs in theexisting code on a priority basis for the customer, with averagetime of 1-2 days to merge the changes into master.
+- Resolved high priority bugs in the existing code on a priority basis for the customer, with average an time of 1-2 days to merge the changes into master.
 Cherry picked must fixes to already released software,added retroactively to older versions of product.

 Software Engineering Intern
 React, Typescript